David-2911/ForYourMind/RENDER_EMERGENCY_DEPLOYMENT.md

 This guide provides instructions for deploying the MindfulMe application to Render.com using the emergency build scripts that handle ESM compatibility.

+## Latest Fix: SQLite Import Error

+The latest deployment error was related to missing SQLite packages on Render.
+This has been fixed with:

+1. Making SQLite imports conditional with dynamic imports and error handling
+2. Updating storage.js to always use PostgreSQL in production
+3. Adding proper error handling for all database operations
+4. Adding SQLite packages as optional dependencies

 ## Setup on Render.com

 1. Create a new Web Service on Render